 I don’t really do anything apart from it’s related to the family.
 I’m very--, quite family orientated.
 (NO.056, female, married)

-Carers were also more likely to be married (78.0%), however, once providing care and working, it was those who were single never married who were more likely to reduce their employment compared to those who were married.
+Carers were also more likely to be married (78.0 per cent), however, once providing care and working, it was those who were single never married who were more likely to reduce their employment compared to those who were married.
 This was also illustrated in the interviews:

 [My brother-in-law] has never left home, he had epilepsy and sort of health problems, never had a girlfriend in his life as far as I know, and he’s--, he’s 62 coming up, it’s quite sad really and he’s living at home which means the only way [my husband]’s mother [living with Alzheimer’s] is still living at home is because his brother’s there.
 (NO.026, female, married)

-Among those who had reduced their economic activity, a higher percentage were childless (19.6%, Table 2).
+Among those who had reduced their economic activity, a higher percentage were childless (19.6 per cent, Table 2).
 Although this characteristic was not statistically significant in the multivariate analysis (Table 3), the interviews revealed that being childless contributed to some carers’ financial freedom and decisions about retirement:

 We’ve been very comfortable not having the children, they are a huge expense obviously, so of course that’s given us enormous freedom and we’ve been able to plan our lives I suppose very well and we always, always had early retirement on the bill.(NO.149, female, married)